jiekun/jiekun/README.md

 ## Recent Goals
 - ~Speaking about my observability experience at KubeCon in Europe or North America.~
+- Dive into the source code of metrics monitoring system projects like Prometheus, Thanos, and VictoriaMetrics.
 - Writing a paper on Observability-related topics.

 ## My Badges